 Most courts have special requirements that must be followed during Phase 2.
-Please be supportive of modified protocols during this limited time period.
+Please be supportive by adhering to these modified protocols during this time period.
+Thank you.

 Reference: USAPA: COVID-19 GUIDANCE ON SAFE RETURN TO PLAY; https://www.usapa.org/…/05/COVID-19-RETURN-TO-PLAY_USAPA.pdf